Connect local clients like Claude Desktop to your hosted MCP Servers.

 Install Dependencies: Install the necessary Node.js packages:

-Configure: Create the required configuration files within the
+Create the required configuration files within the local-relay

 .env